"These are the women to put up a man's pulse rate - and stop it..... stone dead!"

 with Elke Sommer & Sylvia Koscina as bikini-clad assassins!!

-Directed by Ralph Thomas (who directed the "Doctor" comedies for Rank), it was written by Liz Charles-Williams, David D. Osborn and Hammer scribe Jimmy Sangster - which make me wonder if it was perhaps an unused Hammer project that had been lying about?
-Although not up to the spectacle (or budget) of the Connery Bond series, it stands as one of one of the best of the wanna-be's and is boosted by a great cast, some nice location work and most of all by the presence of Elke Sommer (BARON BLOOD) and Sylvia Koscina (THE ITALIAN CONNECTION) as the main villain's two master assassins.
+Directed by Ralph Thomas (who directed the "Doctor" comedies for Rank), it was written by Liz Charles-Williams, David D. Osborn, and Hammer scribe Jimmy Sangster - which makes me wonder if it was perhaps an unused Hammer project that had been lying about?
+Although not up to the spectacle (or budget) of the Connery Bond series, it stands as one of the best of the wanna-be's and is boosted by a great cast, some nice location work, and most of all by the presence of Elke Sommer (BARON BLOOD) and Sylvia Koscina (THE ITALIAN CONNECTION) as the main villain's two master assassins.

 Even though this is Johnson's film, the real stars here are Elke Sommer and Sylvia Koscina.
 They make a terrific team and when absent from the screen you long for their return.
 Sharing a flirty sexual playfulness with their soon to be victims, Elke is more cold-blooded & aloof while Sylvia in an amazing performance (and which the movie makes very clear) is a highly sexually charged nymphomaniac with a penchant for S&M. Their banter back and forth is a delight with Elke continually confronting Sylvia about stealing her clothes.
 "And I told you before not to wear my negligee!"

 DEADLIER THAN THE MALE is out on a Region B Blu from Network or on a DVD with the slightly inferior (but still fun) sequel SOME GIRLS DO.